 St. Paul, of course, doesn’t quite agree with this pagan view of morality.
 Although he acknowledges (in Romans 13:1-7) that the rules of society can hold human immorality in check, he says (in Romans 2:14, 15) that everyone can have God’s law “written on their hearts.”
 In Romans, therefore, the Apostle Paul reveals the true nature of human morality and sinfulness as God sees it.
 THE HOLLOW MAN only hints at this truth.

+In THE HOLLOW MAN, Kevin Bacon plays Sebastian Caine, a radical young scientist who decides to try his new invisibility serums on himself.
+Of course, the serum to make himself visible again fails, and the scientist starts liking the power he has.
+Complicating this turn of events is the fact that the invisibility serum also brings out violent tendencies in the subject.
+When the scientist is threatened with exposure by his fellow scientists, led by a feisty Elizabeth Shue, murder and mayhem result.
 In addition to lots of strong foul language, THE HOLLOW MAN includes extreme blood, gore and violence.
 In fact, the movie opens with an invisible gorilla graphically biting a live rat in half.
 Also, there is some female nudity when the scientist decides to carry out his sexual fantasies while he is invisible.
 Accompanying this excessive content, however, is a mild moral worldview warning about the dangers of playing God and having too much power.
 Fairly well directed by a member (believe it or not) of the infamous, heretical Jesus Seminar, THE HOLLOW MAN nevertheless succumbs, in its action-packed finale, to trite dialogue and typical monster movie formula